Sentry Tournament of Champions

 2012 - S Stricker – 11 previous PGA wins

-As we can see from this table only two players in the past ten years, Schauffele and Thomas, have won here on their second visit, whilst all of the others had made multiple starts on Maui before getting the job done.
+As we can see from this table five players in the past ten years, English, Schauffele, Thomas, Spieth and Reed, have won here on their second visit, whilst all of the others had made multiple starts on Maui before getting the job done.

 There are two possible reasons for this, first and foremost it could just be a case that course experience, getting to know the large undulating greens here, how the Trade Winds can effect shots etc, is key.